 The Config File Handler Backend defines three topology

-mirrored-subtree-peer-polling-interval– Specifies the frequency at which the server polls its topology peers to determine if there are any changes that may warrant a new primary selection.
+mirrored-subtree-peer-polling-interval– Specifies the frequency at which the server polls its topology peers to determine if there are any changes that might warrant a new primary selection.
 A lower value will ensure a faster failover, but it will also cause more traffic among the peers.
 The default value is five seconds.
 If no suitable primary is found, the polling frequency is adjusted to 100 milliseconds until a new primary is selected.

 mirrored-subtree-entry-update-timeout– Specifies the maximum length of time to wait for an update operation (add, delete, modify or modify-dn) on an entry to be applied by the primary on all of the servers in the topology.
 The default is 10 seconds.
 In reality, updates can take up to twice as much time as this timeout value if primary selection is in progress at the time the update operation was received.